-As more and more people decide that Kratom is right for them, interest in growing Kratom at home is skyrocketing.
-Whether growing Kratom indoors or out in a garden, it’s a possibility most Kratom advocates will look into at some time or another.
+As more and more people decide that kratom is right for them, interest in growing kratom at home is skyrocketing.
+Whether you grow your own kratom indoors or out in a garden, it’s a possibility most kratom advocates will look into at some time or another.
 Let’s look at both whether you can and whether you should grow your own Kratom.

 The Roots Of Kratom

 The Mitragyna speciosa is an evergreen tree that is native to Southeast Asia.
-Considered by locals to be an indigenous medicinal herb, a myriad of health benefits are ascribed to its usage, though the FDA still recognizes no medical benefit and allows Kratom to be used for research purposes only.
-Through their own independent research, however, many people are choosing to make Kratom part of their daily lives, and that can include growing Kratom too.
+Considered by locals to be an indigenous medicinal herb, a myriad of health benefits are ascribed to its usage.
+However, the FDA still recognizes no medical benefit and allows kratom to be used for research purposes only.
+Through their own independent research, however, many people are choosing to make Kratom part of their daily lives, and that can include growing kratom too.

-In its natural habitat, Kratom grows in the fertile soil of tropical jungles and rainforests.
+In its natural habitat, kratom grows in the fertile soil of tropical jungles and rainforests.
 Dense nutritious soil supports healthy growth, and the warm dry air means a drink is never long off.
-There, Kratom plants can grow up to 20-feet tall in the first two years of their lives.
-These are the conditions the plant is adapted to, so you’ll need to keep them in mind when deciding whether growing Kratom is right for you.
+There, kratom plants can grow up to 20-feet tall in the first two years of their lives.
+These are the conditions the plant is adapted to, so you’ll need to keep them in mind when deciding whether to grow your own kratom or not..

 In order to grow well, Kratom needs a few conditions met.